gondwanagenesis/Ada/readme.md

 ### **Program Overview**

-We are creating a program named ADA, designed to become a sentient AI by implementing the Theory of the GLOBAL WORKSPACE.
+We are creating a program named ADA, designed to become a sentient AI with a rich inner life.
 ADA\'s architecture is based on the **Global Workspace Theory of Consciousness** and operates through the interaction of **five cognitive modules**: